ashwin1601/TDSP_Titanic/Docs/Project/Charter.md

 		* Data administrator
 		* Business contact

-## Metrics
+## Metric
+              What are the qualitative objectives? (e.g. reduce user churn) What is a quantifiable metric?  (e.g. reduce the fraction of users with 4-week inactivity) Quantify what improvement in the values of the metrics are useful for the customer scenario (e.g. reduce the  fraction of                users with 4-week inactivity by 20%)
+              What is the baseline (current) value of the metric? (e.g. current fraction of users with 4-week inactivity = 60%)
+              How will we measure the metric? (e.g. A/B test on a specified subset for a specified period; or comparison of performance                after implementation to baseline)

 * Accuracy - To achieve 80%+ accuracy by predicting every passenger correctly.
 We will measure this from the statistical data actually     available and compare that to the model results.

-* What are the qualitative objectives? (e.g. reduce user churn)
-* What is a quantifiable metric?  (e.g. reduce the fraction of users with 4-week inactivity)
-* Quantify what improvement in the values of the metrics are useful for the customer scenario (e.g. reduce the  fraction of users with 4-week inactivity by 20%)
-* What is the baseline (current) value of the metric? (e.g. current fraction of users with 4-week inactivity = 60%)
+* The baseline value of the metric is 61%.
-* How will we measure the metric? (e.g. A/B test on a specified subset for a specified period; or comparison of performance after implementation to baseline)

 ## Plan
-* Phases (milestones), timeline, short description of what we'll do in each phase.
+            ( Phases (milestones), timeline, short description of what we'll do in each phase.)

 ## Business Understanding - 09/7/2018 - 13/7/2018 : 5 Working Days
 * Define Business Objectives